 Truth be told, we have needed a coaching staff for about a year now.
 We have had to turn away too many candidates because we refuse to overload ourselves, but we’ve just not found the right coach for us…until now.

-We are happy to announce that we have brought on board Molly Greer.
+We are happy to announce that we have brought on board Molly Greer on board and another one that we are getting set up soon.

 Coach Molly has been with us for 3 years now and has been a student of the game since day one.
 She has always been in “learning mode”, whether its offseson or prep.
 In 2018, she won her Open Class after being with us for just one season.
 The next year, she missed her IFBB Pro Card by just two spots at her first Pro Qualifer.
-She is a ISSA Certified Personal Trainer, and preparing to take the Contest Prep Coach Certification through the National Academy of Metabolic Sciences, one of only two certifications available for a Contest Prep Coach.
+She is a ISSA Certified Personal Trainer, and preparing to take the Physique Sport & Transformation Coach Certification Test through the National Academy of Metabolic Sciences, one of only two certifications available for a Contest Prep Coach.

-Molly is working with Physique Competitors and is our Lead General Health and Fitness Coach and we couldn’t be more excited to have her own our team.
+Molly is working with Physique Competitors and is our Lead General Health and Fitness Coach.
+We couldn’t be more excited to have her own our team.

 What is your philosophy on cardio?